 In-direct evaporative cooling reduces the temperature without internal and external air streams mixing or moisture being added to the internal air stream

-The air extracted from the room is first cooled by the humidifier and then run through a HR unit before being vented outside.
+The air extracted from the room is first cooled by the humidifier and then run through an HR unit before being vented outside.
 The cool thermal energy provided by the humidifier is transferred to the incoming air stream by the HR unit, cooling it by a few degrees and reducing the required load on DX air conditioning systems.

-As there is no mixing of the humidified exhaust air and the incoming fresh air, there is no moisture added, so cooling occurs irrespective of the incoming air's humidity level.
+As there is no mixing of the humidified exhaust air and the incoming fresh air, there is no moisture added, so cooling occurs irrespective of the incoming air’s relative humidity level.